-St George isn't only the patron saint for England.
+St George isn't just the patron saint for England.
 He also holds this position for Aragon, Catalonia, Georgia, Lithuania, Palestine, Portugal, Germany, Greece, Moscow, Istanbul, Genoa and Venice (second to Saint Mark).

-The flag of Saint George - a red cross on a white background - is the flag for England and is incorporated into the Union Jack (the UK's flag).
+The flag of Saint George - a red cross on a white background - is England's national flag and is incorporated into the Union Flag (the UK's flag).

-Very little is actually known about George himself (!) and there's a lot of stories about him that are full of myth and legend.
+Very little is actually known about George and there's a lot of stories about him that are full of myth and legend.

 It is believed he was born in a place called called Cappadocia - an area which is now in Turkey - and he lived during the 3rd Century.

-His parents were Christian and, after his father died, his mother took George to live in an area called Palestine in the Middle East, where she was originally from.
+His parents were Christians and, after his father died, his mother took George to live in the Middle East, where she was originally from.

-George became a Roman soldier and protested against how Rome treated Christian people badly.
+George became a Roman soldier but protested against how Rome treated Christian people badly.

-It is said that the Roman Emperor's wife was so impressed by how much George stuck to his religion that she became a Christian too.
+It is said that the Roman Emperor's wife was so impressed by how George did not give up his faith that she became a Christian too.

-It is believed that she met the same fate as George.
+It is believed that she was executed in the same way George had been.

-One story that many people recall when they think about St George is that of him slaying a dragon.
+One story many people think of when St George's name is mentioned, is that of him slaying a dragon.